 Mango Corn Salsa is a fresh and light salsa!
 This healthy summer salsa takes less than 10 minutes to make.
 It’s the perfect combination of sweet, crunchy, and healthy!

 Mango, corn and other veggies are combined with jalapenos for a small kick and then tossed with lime juice and olive oil for the perfect tangy flavor.
 This recipe is a sweeter version of salsa.

 This healthy corn and mango salsa is kid-friendly, gluten-free, dairy-free, and vegan.
 Basically the perfect dish for summer gatherings, BBQs, or for a healthy snack!

-Looking for a spicy summer salsa?
-Check out my popular peach habanero salsa.
+If you're looking for a spicy fruit salsa, check out my popular peach habanero salsa or healthy pineapple salsa!

 Reasons You’ll Love This

 - This recipe is healthy!
 It is packed with fruits and veggies, which means it has lots of vitamins and minerals

 - Mango salsa is a low-calorie snack, yet still fills you up, making it a nutrient-dense food option.

 - This recipe is easy to make!
 It takes less than 15 minutes to prepare.

 - The mango corn salsa is friendly for all dietary needs- it is GF, Dairy Free and Vegan.
 This makes it a perfect option for parties and pot lucks.